 and

-(b) a charge for metered consumption at the rate of 27.0016 cents (being 24.5961 cents plus the carbon component) per unit.
+(b) a charge for metered consumption at the rate of 24.5961 cents per unit.

-[Clause 9 inserted in Gazette 30 Mar 2009 p.
-989; amended in Gazette 26 Mar 2010 p.
-1136-7 and 1139-40; 24 Jun 2011 p.
-2499-500; 29 Jun 2012 p.
-2920; 14 Jun 2013 p.
-2218-19; 27 Jun 2014 p.
-2315.]
+[Clause 9 inserted in Gazette 22 Aug 2014 p.
+3029.]

 10. Tariff B1 (residential water heating tariff)

 (1) Tariff B1 is available for residential water heating during a 6 hour period between the hours of 11.00 p.m. and 6.00 a.m. for installations approved by the corporation.
 Other single phase hardwired appliances may be connected in conjunction with the water heater.